GregGains/SearchHub/README.md

     * Write a React app from scratch
     * Show knowledge of state and props
+    * Use React Hooks and The Context API
     * Implement ES6 features
     * Write modular, reusable code that follows SRP guidelines (Single Responsibility Principle)